rubygems/rfcs/text/0008-gem-contents-api.md

 # Rationale and Alternatives

-- Why is this design the best in the space of possible designs?
+> - Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
+> - What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
+> - What is the impact of not doing this?

----

 ## On-demand vs stored contents

 We must either decompress files on demand through a proxy or serve them from a storage bucket that contains all package contents already expanded.

-Rubygems.org already handles considerable twraffic, serving the entire ruby ecosystem with edge-cached packages.
+Rubygems.org already handles considerable traffic, serving the entire ruby ecosystem with edge-cached packages.
 However, this does not necessarily translate into similar access patterns for browsing the source code contained in packages.
-Until the feature is released we will have only a guess of how popular the feature is. (
+Until the feature is released we can only guess its popularity and usage.

-Web crawlers, if allowed to access the files, could ultimately force the on-demand system to decompress every file on a regular basis, making the additional complexity of a decompression proxy moot.
+Web crawlers, if allowed to access the files, could ultimately force the on-demand system to decompress every file on a regular basis or all at once.
+This could render the additional complexity of a decompression proxy moot.
-This would also thwart a caching proxy that decompresses to a permanent location on-demand if all files are crawled soon after the feature is released.

-We therefore suggest the approach of batch decompressing all gems before launching the feature.
+We therefore suggest the approach of batch decompressing all, or a suitable subset of gems, before launching the feature.
 This allows control over the process and permits running it outside of the request/response cycle.

+Alternative: We could start this feature on a few hand-selected gems that receive higher traffic.
+Statistics would be gathered to measure how often the feature is accessed.

+Alternative: The limitation of testing a few high traffic gems will be the "long-tail" of smaller gems.
+It's conceivable that most of the gem content traffic will come from a small number of hits on a large number of different gems.
+This is also the situation that would cause the most load on a content proxy.
+An alternative approach to testing for this long-tail is to create the UI for the feature on rubygems.org, but have most of the gems respond with a placeholder.
+This will indicate how often a feature is clicked but not how many files would have been accessed.

 Newly uploaded gems would be decompressed and stored when they are uploaded.